flutter/flutter/specs/parsing.md

 _document_:

 1. Initialize the _stack of open nodes_ to be _document_.
+2. Initialize _imported modules_ to an empty list.
-2. Consider each token _token_ in the _sequence of tokens_ in turn, as
+3. Consider each token _token_ in the _sequence of tokens_ in turn, as
    follows.
 If a token is to be skipped, then jump straight to the next token, without doing any more work with the skipped token.
    - If _token_ is a string token,